See Through Super Sag

 2009

-The resulting environment sucked you in and slowed one’s heart rate.
+The environment sucked you in and slowed your heart rate.
 Both tranquil and unnerving, the room redirected the mind to a seemingly subliminal place where the earth’s cadence slowed and time became elongated.